haquema/makers-javascript-fndamentals/challenges/06_weather_api.md

 ```

 Let's have a look at the above code example together:
- * First, we're building the URL to call with `got`.
+ * First, we're building the URL to call with `get`.
 This URL contains our API key (so the
    server on the other end can "know" it's our account requesting the API - and who to
    charge for it), and the city we want to get weather data for.
  * The *callback* function passed to `then` will be executed once the response is